Eggnog Martini

 Eggnog is a traditional milk punch made out of eggs, milk, sugar, and typically spices such as nutmeg and cinnamon.

-Traditionally it was made with raw eggs but it’s more common now to use pasteurized eggs in eggnog.
-You can also cook the eggnog so you do not have to worry about issues with consuming raw eggs.
+Traditionally, eggnog was made with raw eggs, but it’s more common now to use pasteurized eggs.
+You can also cook the eggnog, so you do not have to worry about issues with consuming raw eggs.

 Where can I find eggnog?